algolia-samples/storefront-demo-js/README.md

 # storefront-demo-js

 This repository shows how to integrate a search and discovery experience into a Laravel and JavaScript storefront with Algolia.
+It is part of a the « *Integrate a search and discovery experience into a vanilla JavaScript storefront with Algolia* » live coding workshop presented at Algolia DevCon 2022.

 ## Requirements